 - Community governor at Acocks Green Primary School.
 I chair the Teaching, Learning and Resources Committee and am Named Governor for Literacy, EAL and History.

 - Executive Committee member of West Midlands Readers’ Network

 IN MY SPARE TIME…

-I enjoy watching and deconstructing movies, keeping fit through callisthenics, cooking produce from the family allotment, and simple pleasures like a game of cards after dinner.
+I enjoy watching and deconstructing movies, keeping fit through callisthenics, walking in nature, cooking, and simple pleasures like a game of cards after dinner.
 I have a weakness for vintage textiles and ceramics and am happiest when mooching for treasures at flea markets, car boot sales and charity shops.